 The side event brings in a panel of experts and voices from youth councils, government, NGOs, and private sector in an engaging conversation with the public to explore the questions of what strategies can integrate migrants into small Arctic communities, what policies and partnerships are needed to maximize the benefits of migration while ensuring sustainability, and how can we mitigate the risks associated with migration, such as cultural erosion, waning intergenerational knowledge retention and community displacement.

-Stormen Laibrary (Literature hall, 1 floor), Storgata 1a
+Stormen Library (Literature Hall, 1 floor), Storgata 1a

 Organized by: High North Center, Nord University (YoungArctic project)